WinVector/cdata/extras/FluidData.md

 One-hot encoding
 ----------------

-Adding indicators or dummy variables (by one-hot encoding, or other methods) are essentially special cases of the pivot flavor of `replyr::moveValuesToColumnsQ()`.
+Adding indicators or dummy variables (by one-hot encoding, or other methods) are essentially special cases of the pivot flavor of `cdata::moveValuesToColumns*()`.

 group\_by/aggregate
 -------------------